Jonathan Larson: Superbia

-Tick, Tick...
-Boom!
+tick, tick...
+BOOM!

-His next work, completed in 1991, was an autobiographical "rock monologue" entitled 30/90, which was later renamed Boho Days and finally titled Tick, Tick...
-Boom!
+tick, tick...
+BOOM!, completed in 1991, was an autobiographical "rock monologue".
 This piece, written for only Larson with a piano and rock band, drew on his feelings of rejection caused by the disappointment of Superbia.
 The show was performed off-Broadway at the Village Gate in Greenwich Village, then at the Second Stage Theater on the Upper West Side.
 Both of these productions were produced by Victoria Leacock.
-The producer Jeffrey Seller saw a reading of Boho Days and expressed interest in producing Larson's musicals.
-After Larson's death, the work was reworked into a stage musical by playwright David Auburn and arranger and musical director Stephen Oremus.
+Producer Jeffrey Seller saw a reading of Boho Days and expressed interest in producing Larson's musicals.

+After Larson's death, Victoria Leacock and Robyn Goodman, with the permission of the Larson family, brought in playwright David Auburn to go through Larson’s five versions of the rock monologue, and expand it for three actors.
+Stephen Oremus was hired to orchestrate and be the musical director, as he had already been working on the tour of RENT.
 The stage version premiered off-Broadway in 2001 and starred Raúl Esparza as Larson, a performance for which he earned an Obie Award.
 It has since been produced on a West End theatre.

 A film adaptation of tick, tick...
 BOOM!, directed by Lin-Manuel Miranda and starring Andrew Garfield (in an Academy Award nominated performance) as Larson, with a rewritten script by Steven Levenson was released on Netflix on November 12, 2021.

-In 1992, Larson collaborated with fellow composer/lyricists Rusty Magee, Bob Golden, Paul Scott Goodman, and Jeremy Roberts on Sacred Cows, which was devised and pitched to television networks as a weekly anthology with each episode taking a different Biblical or mythological story and giving it a '90s celebrity twist.
-The project was shelved due to scheduling conflicts among the five composers but resurfaced over 20 years later in a six-page Playbill article.
-The demo for Sacred Cows was released on iTunes.

-Larson's strongest musical theatre influence was Stephen Sondheim, with whom he corresponded, and to whom he occasionally submitted his work for review.
-One tick, tick...
-BOOM! song, called "Sunday," is a homage to Sondheim, who supported Larson, staying close to the melody and lyrics of Sondheim's own song of the same title but turning it from a manifesto about art into a waiter's lament.
-Sondheim wrote several letters of recommendation for Larson to various producers.
-Larson later won the Stephen Sondheim Award.

-In addition to his three larger theatrical pieces written before Rent, Larson also wrote music for J.P.
-Morgan Saves the Nation; numerous individual numbers; music for Sesame Street; music for the children's book cassettes of An American Tail and The Land Before Time; music for Rolling Stone magazine publisher Jann Wenner; a musical called Mowgli; and four songs for the children's video Away We Go!, which he also conceived with collaborator and composer Bob Golden and directed.
-He performed in John MacLachlan Gray's musical Billy Bishop Goes to War, which starred his close friend actor Roger Bart (Desperate Housewives).
-For his early works, Larson won a grant and award from the American Society of Composers, Authors and Publishers and the Gilman & Gonzalez-Falla Theatre Foundation's Commendation Award.